Tight hamstrings seem to be at the forefront of complaints for a lot of people. This is not something we have statistics on, but after many

 The general consensus for most people is, when the hamstrings are tight they should be stretched.
 It makes sense right?

-For a lot of people, this is the mindset, but no matter how much they stretch those hamstrings, there is no significant change.
-Unfortunately, it’s not that simple.
+For a lot of people, this is the mindset, but no matter how much they stretch those tight hamstrings, there is no significant change.

 To understand what is going on we must first understand the difference between a muscle being “tight” and a muscle being “short”.

 “People often mistake tightness for shortness but it is important to differentiate between the two”

 This may be caused when a muscle is frequently positioned in a shortened position and the muscle fibres have actually decrease sarcomeres in

 series and the connective tissue adapts and shortens.